Reviews You Can Rely On

 Durability

 The most durable poles in our test are made from aluminum, which is a lightweight metal that bends under stress and rarely snaps completely.
 This characteristic makes aluminum especially beneficial for ski pole design because any trauma that the pole endures might not break it completely, leaving some usefulness after the bend occurs.
 This might help us continue with our day, and it may even allow the poles to continue to live out their expected lifespan.
-Our testers have used and loved the Black Diamond Traverse pole for years because it can take a beating and come back for more, day after day.
-Their only weak spot is the plastic buckle in the wrist strap.
+Our testers consider the Black Diamond Traverse Pro to be the most durable in the field because it can take a beating and come back for more, day after day.
+With aluminum lever locks and thick aluminum shaft sections, this pole can take a beating.

 Credit: Jeff Dobronyi

 We also like the durability of the fixed-length Oxus because it uses a thick aluminum shaft with no moving parts to break.
-The Black Diamond Whippet and Leki Helicon Lite also perform well in the durability metric.
+The Black Diamond Whippet and Leki Helicon Lite (minus the Leki's flimsy powder basket) also perform well in the durability metric.
 All of these poles use aluminum shafts, and there is little surprise that these poles also fill out the podium of our testers' favorite backcountry ski poles.

 backcountry ski poles - the leki helicon lite uses durable aluminum in its shaft...